stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.markdown

 the OS regularly switches the thread that is being executed.
 Despite parallel execution is physically impossible in the described system, PostgreSQL still able to start multiple backend processes and process concurrent requests in separate transactions.

-Now imagine disabling [concurrency control](https://www.postgresql.org/docs/current/mvcc.html) &mdash; transactions are not isolated ("I" in ACID) anymore and, therefore, behave differently.
+Now imagine disabling [concurrency control](https://www.postgresql.org/docs/current/mvcc.html)&mdash;transactions are not isolated ("I" in ACID) anymore and, therefore, behave differently.
 If this is not obvious, you may take any of the [examples](https://wiki.postgresql.org/wiki/SSI) demonstrating
 [Serializable Snapshot Isolation (SSI)](https://drkp.net/papers/ssi-vldb12.pdf)<span class="insignificant">&nbsp;by [Dan R. K. Ports](https://drkp.net/), [Kevin Grittner](http://wiki.postgresql.org/wiki/User:Kgrittn)</span>
 and see that it does not rely on whether transactions are executed in parallel or not, yet shows that without SSI the behavior would have been different.